rkitover/windows-dev-guide/README.md

 correctly with transparency in Windows Terminal with a black background unlike the port of regular vim.

-If you want to use the regular vim, the winget id is `vim.vim`.
+If you want to use the regular vim, the WinGet id is `vim.vim`.

 If you are using neovim only, you can copy your `~/.config/nvim` over directly, to `~/AppData/Local/nvim`.